Jaleo showcases the regional diversity of Spanish cuisine. Read here for our review along with a photo tour of our experience.

 The upscale, yet comfortable, vibe welcomes all guests to linger and casually savor each bite.
 We had the best time not only sampling new foods but also discussing them and other good times together.
 Jaleo is simply a wonderful place for adults to gather.
 Think about Jaleo for date nights, anniversaries, or getting together with family and friends.

-be sure to make a reservation ahead of time to ensure your spot.
+Be sure to make a reservation ahead of time to ensure your spot.

 When we visited in September 2020, Jaleo had a Magical Menu offering.
 After approaching our table, our server explained the Magical Menu consisted of a specially prepared 5 course tapas tasting menu.
 Secondly, the cost was $35 per person.
 Not bad for a 5 course meal!
 Instead of the Magical Menu, we could order off the regular menu.
 But, if we chose the Magical Menu, our entire table had to order from it.

 Each dish was amazingly fresh, flavor filled, and just the right portion size.
 For each meal purchased, Jaleo donated $1 to Feed the need Florida.
-Unfortunately, this terrific offer ended on October 31, 2020.

 Check out Jaleo’s Orlando menu offerings below.